Meet this week's Fabulous Five who are all ready for adoption at Greenacres

-Once again this weekend, The Western Telegraph is proud to introduce to readers another magnificent line-up of animals who are all ready to be taken to their forever homes to receive all the love and care they deserve.
+The Western Telegraph is proud to introduce this week's line-up of the Fabulous Five, who are all ready for adoption at the Greenacres Rescue, near Haverfordwest.

-Top left is Lizzy, an exceptionally pretty little Pomeranian cross who is just two-years-old.
-Lizzy is described by staff as being very sweet, but also very timid.
-As a result, she is looking for a home where she will have another dog to keep her company and help her to build her confidence.

-Alongside her are two handsome cockerels who are currently looking for some ladies to keep them company.
-So if any of our readers have some hens clucking around their property, why not make their weekend by introducing these stunners to the clutch?

-Far right is one of the many feral cats that are currently looking for suitable rural setting placements such as farms, stables and smallholdings.
-This year has seen an exceptionally high number of unwanted and feral cats delivered to Greenacres Rescue, so if anyone has suitable outdoor accommodation where these beautiful animals can take shelter, Greenacres Rescue would love to hear from you.
+Top left is the majestic Amethyst, who has been described by the Greenacres team as 'a beautiful black goddess'.

+It is believed that Amethyst, who is just one year old, is part Siamese and is dearly looking forward to having a family that she can call her own.

+Alongside her to the right is the adorable little Roselie.
+Roselie is a terrier mix who is described as being extremely sweet natured.
+She is only young, so would thrive in a home where she would have some other canine company.

-Bottom left are two little domestic kittens that are needing loving families where they can grow up.
-Greenacres currently has a large number of kittens of various ages and colours.
+Bottom left are just some of the adorable little kittens who are eagerly awaiting a new forever home.
+Greenacres currently has a large number of kittens of all ages and colours.

-Bottom right is Scout, who is a one-year-old border collie.
-Scout is an extremely active little chap who would thrive in an active home as the only dog.
+There is also a large variety of adult cats available, such as the black and white cat in the centre.
+Once again they come in a range of ages, colours and temperaments, and the Greenacres team would be more than happy to guide you through the s cats that are currently on offer enabling you to choose the most suitable pet.

+Finally, on the far right, is the handsome Cali who is a Staffie cross, described as having a beautiful temperament.
+He would make a lovely walking companion.

-If anyone would like to find out more about any of these animals or would like to adopt one, they should visit the Greenacres Rescue website.
+If anyone would like to find out more about any of this week's animals and is interested in adopting, they are asked to contact the Greenacres Rescue website.

 Comments: Our rules